msys2/msys2.github.io/web/docs/filesystem-paths.md

 ### Process Arguments

-When calling native executables from the context of Cygwin then all the arguments that look like Unix paths will get auto converted to Windows.
-For example when calling native Python from the context of bash:
+When calling native executables from the context of Cygwin, then all the arguments that look like Unix paths will get auto converted to Windows.
+For example, when calling native Python from the context of bash:

 ```shell
 $ python3 -c "import sys; print(sys.argv)" --dir=/foo